View Mary Meredith's Obituary on MyEasternShoreMD.com and share memories

 Mary Ruth Meredith died at her home on March 22, 2019.
 She was 89.

-Miss Meredith was born on July 6, 1929, at home in Wye Mills to Thomas O. Meredith and Rosalie Shortall Meredith.
-She attended Cordova High School, graduating in the Class of 1946.
+Miss Meredith was born on July 6, 1929, at home in Wye Mills, Md., to Thomas O. Meredith and Rosalie Shortall Meredith.
+She attended Cordova High School, graduating in the class of 1946.
 She continued her education at Salisbury State Teachers College, graduating in 1951.

-She is survived by her brother Tom Meredith; her nieces and nephews Howard Meredith Jr., Kathy Hayes, Libby Meredith, Linda Meredith, Amy Hutchison, Tracy Meredith and Kevin Meredith; and several cousins.
-She was preceded in death by her brother Howard Meredith Sr. and a niece, Sharon Meredith.
+She is survived by her brother, Tom Meredith; her nieces and nephews, Howard Meredith Jr., Kathy Hayes, Libby Meredith, Linda Meredith, Amy Hutchison, Tracy Meredith, Kevin Meredith; and several cousins.
+She was preceded in death by her brother, Howard Meredith Sr.; and a niece, Sharon Meredith.

-A funeral liturgy was celebrated Tuesday, March 26, at Our Mother of Sorrows Catholic Church in Centreville.
-Burial followed at St. Peter's Catholic Cemetery in Queenstown.
+Visitations will be held on Monday, March 25, at the Fellows, Helfenbein & Newnam Funeral Home P.A. in Centreville, Md., from 2 to 4 and 6 to 8 p.m.
+A funeral liturgy will be celebrated at 11 a.m. on Tuesday, March 26, at Our Mother of Sorrows Catholic Church in Centreville.
+Burial will follow at St. Peter's Catholic Cemetery in Queenstown, Md.

 In lieu of flowers, memorial contributions may be directed to the Queen Anne's County 4-H All Stars, 930 Starr Road, Centreville, MD 21617.